When it comes to photographing newborns, my heart definitely goes to natural, unposed images.

 5. Safety first!

-(For this picture, their Mom was with them on the bed the whole time, carefully watching the baby’s position and safety).
+- Have Mom or Dad with them on the bed the whole time but just out of the frame of the camera, carefully watching the baby’s position and safety.

 6. Photoshoot with benefits?